CDSoft/pwd/README.md

 This Vim plugin helps managing password lists within Vim in a very basic but efficient way.

-The latest version of pwd can be found here: cdsoft.fr/pwd
+The latest version of pwd can be found here: <http://cdsoft.fr/pwd>

-It's based on
+It's based on:

 - <http://davejlong.com/blog/2013/05/02/vim-as-a-password-manager/>
 - <http://vim.wikia.com/wiki/Keep_passwords_in_encrypted_file>